oguzhantopgul/Vezir-Project/README.md

 All the tools above are put in the <b>/home/vezir/ambar</b> directory.
 Most of them are added to **PATH**, so you can easily run by just typing the name of the application.

-Default keyboard layout is TR (Turkish-Q), but you can change it to English(US) in the login screen if you are not using TR layout.
+Default keyboard layout is English(US)

 ## Vezir Keep Calm Poster
 You can download Vezir Keep Calm poster from the media folder in the repository